-Forrest was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Tax Law.
+Forrest was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the field of Tax Law.
 Forrest has been listed in Best Lawyers since 2013.

-Forrest has been listed several times in “Marquis’s Who’s Who in American Law” and in Boston Magazine’s “Massachusetts Super Lawyers” and “New England Super Lawyers.”
+Forrest has been listed several times in Marquis Who’s Who in American Law and in Boston Magazine’s “Massachusetts Super Lawyers” and “New England Super Lawyers.”

 Forrest is a member of the American and Boston bar associations and is the former chair of the MIT Enterprise Forum of Cambridge.
 He was the 2009–2010 chair of the American Bar Association’s 7000-member Forum on Affordable Housing and Community Development Law and he runs the Forum’s “listserv” via which nearly 1,000 participants discuss issues relevant to affordable housing and community development.